 Students will continue to study the Australian Curriculum Learning areas through the Community Learning approach.
 Students will complete a full year of each of these topics.
-Elective subjects will continue to be included into the collaborative learning model where possible.
+Passion Projects will continue to be offered, with a choice for projects completed.

-Students will engage in one term for each of the following Australian Curriculum Learning Areas;
+Students will engage in 2 semesters for each of the following Australian Curriculum Learning Areas;